 Try to be as open and honest as you can be with your answers.
-Describing your symptoms and how they're affecting you will help your GP determine whether you have depression and how severe it is.
+Describing your symptoms and how they're affecting you will help the GP determine whether you have depression and how severe it is.

-Any discussion you have with your GP will be confidential.
+Any discussion you have with a GP will be confidential.
 This rule will only ever be broken if there's a significant risk of harm to either yourself or others, and if informing a family member or carer would reduce that risk.